tati-/AI_assisted_bridge_inspection/src/bridge_synthetic/README.md

 `parent_node` and `child_node` values of -1 denote no constraints.
 A value of 0 points to node 0, a value of 1 points to node 1 etc (zero-based).

 ## Parameter tuning
-To each base file corresponds another `.json` file containing the rules for generating a random bridge while respecting some constraints.
+Each base file can be associated with another `.json` file that contains the rules for generating a random bridge while respecting some constraints.

 The parameter file contains a list of elements, each element corresponding either to an entire building block category, or to a specific block.